ch25b037-cmyk/InsureLLM/README.md

 A fully local, Retrieval-Augmented Generation (RAG) system that answers natural-language questions about a fictional insurance company ("Insurellm") using its internal knowledge base.
 Built around Ollama for local inference/embeddings and ChromaDB for vector storage, with an LLM-driven ingestion pipeline and a two-pronged evaluation harness (retrieval metrics + LLM-as-judge).

-## Why this exists
+## Why this version?

-Most toy RAG demos split documents with a fixed-size text splitter and call it done.
-This project pushes a bit further on both ends of the pipeline:
+Most  RAG demos split documents with a fixed-size text splitter and call it done.
+This version pushes a bit further on both ends of the pipeline:

-- **Ingestion** uses an LLM to *semantically* chunk each document (headline + summary + original text) rather than blindly cutting on character count.
+- **Ingestion** uses an LLM to *semantically* chunk each document (headline + summary + original text) rather than blindly cutting on character count (which was done previously).
 - **Retrieval** rewrites the user's question, retrieves with both the original and rewritten query, merges the candidates, and asks an LLM to rerank them before truncating to the final top-k.
-- **Evaluation** doesn't just eyeball answers — it computes retrieval-quality metrics (MRR, nDCG, keyword coverage) against a 150-question labeled test set, *and* runs an LLM judge to score generated answers on accuracy, completeness, and relevance.
+- **Evaluation** doesn't just eyeball answers — it computes retrieval-quality metrics (MRR, nDCG, keyword coverage) against a 150-question labeled test set, *and* runs an LLM judge to score generated answers on accuracy, completeness, and relevance. (same for both versions)

 ## Architecture